khanshariquem/House-Realter-System/README.md

 2. Admin can login via email and password from the signin page.
 3. After logging in, admin can perform the following operations from the homepage:

 	**List All Companies** - All the companies available will be displayed with the relevant information.
-The Admin can view / modify / delete the company.
+The Admin can view/modify/delete the company.

 	**List All Houses** - All the houses listed on the portal will be displayed with the relevant details.
-The Admin can view / modify / delete the listed house.
+The Admin can view/modify/delete the listed house.
 When admin views the details of a house, he/she can also view/delete the inqueries associated with the house.
 Admin can also upload an image of the house.

-	**List All Users**- All the users registered on the portal will be displayed.The Admin can view / modify / delete the user.
+	**List All Users**- All the users registered on the portal will be displayed.The Admin can view/modify/delete the user.

 	**Create New User** - Admin can create a new user in the portal and assign roles.